apache/arrow/docs/source/developers/docker.rst

     docker-compose build --no-cache conda-python-pandas
     docker-compose run --rm conda-python-pandas

-Note that it doens't pull the conda-python-pandas image and disable the cache when building it.
+Note that it doesn't pull the conda-python-pandas image and disable the cache when building it.

 ``PANDAS`` is a `build parameter <Docker Build Parameters>`_, see the